ngochuyle/StudentRecognition/README.md

 ## Contact Information:

-For direct communication, feel free to reach out via GitHub.
-For any inquiries, please email me at ngochuyle191@gmail.com.
+If you have any questions, please contact email A.
+Furthermore, you can find my CV at ./doc/.

 Thank you for your interest in my project!